dickinse/hb/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-agency/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/agency/).
+[Open a new issue](https://github.com/dickinse/hb/issues) here on GitHub or shoot me an email [Erika](mailto:erika@aeronaut.net).

 ## Creator

-Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).
+This handbook was created by Erika.
+The Bootstrap template was created and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller